rollerozxa/voxelmanip.se/_projects/voxelmanip-classic.md

 Many players enjoy it for its minimalism and simplicity, the limited block palette makes you think twice about how to build and it is a lightweight game that is quick to connect to and light on resources.

-If you would like to connect, the address is `voxelmanip.se` and port is `30001`, it is also available in the Luanti serverlist.
+If you would like to connect, the address is `server.voxelmanip.se` and port is `30001`, it is also available in the Luanti serverlist.